franzbu/EnhancedSpaces.spoon/README.md

   ...
 ```

-## Using Mouse Trackpad for Moving and Resizing Windows
+### Using Mouse Trackpad for Moving and Resizing Windows

 Similar to other operations, at times it can be simpler and faster if you let your keyboard and pointing device cooperate.
 Thus SpaceHammer provides an alternative by enabling the use of a pointing device whenever it has the potential of being beneficial.

-### Manual Moving and Positioning
+#### Manual Moving and Positioning

-To make moving windows easier than the usual clicking on the title bar (which you are still free to do), hold `modifier1` or `modifier2` down, position your cursor in any area within the window, click the left mouse button, and drag the window.
+To make moving windows easier than the usual clicking on the title bar (which you're still free to do), hold `modifier1` or `modifier2` down, position your cursor in any area within the window, click the left mouse button, and drag the window.
 If a window is dragged up to 10 percent of its width (left and right borders of screen) or its height (bottom border) outside the screen borders, it will automatically snap back within the borders of the screen.
 If the window is dragged beyond this 10-percent-limit, things are getting interesting because then window management with automatic resizing and positioning comes into play.

-### Automatic Resizing and Positioning - Mouse, Trackpad
+#### Automatic Resizing and Positioning - Mouse, Trackpad

 For automatic resizing and positioning of a window, you simply move between 10 and 80 percent of the window beyond the left, right, or bottom borders of your screen using while pressing `alt` or `ctrl`.